canonical/certification-docs/Self-Test_Guide-16.04.rst

      point to the same system, but appear as three separate entries on the public web site).

-   * **Codenames** -- This is for your internal reference and use and is for the internal code name associated with the SUT.
+   * **Codenames** -- This is for your internal reference and identifies the internal code name associated with the SUT.
 This data is *never* published and is visible only to you and to Canonical.

-   * **Web site** -- Optional, link to the system info on the manufacturer's web site.
+   * **Web site** -- This optional field links to the system information on the manufacturer's web site.
 This field is published publicly and is a way for potential customers to directly access information about your hardware on your own web site.

-   * **Comment** -- Optional, any comment you want to make about the hardware, including things like tester name, test location, etc.
+   * **Comment** -- This optional field holds any comment you want to make about the hardware, including things like tester name, test location, etc.
      These comments are never made public, they are for internal use only.